harshsrigh/openlane_sky130nm_vsdworkshop/README.md

 #### Checking the Custom Cell Inclusion

-Now, follow the OpenLANE flow like run_synthesis-> run_floorplan -> run_placement and confirm wheather custom cell is getting included inside the design flow.
+Now, follow the OpenLANE flow like run_synthesis-> run_floorplan -> run_placement and confirm weather custom cell is getting included inside the design flow.

 Result:
    1. After Synthesis: Total 1947 instance of sky130_vsdinv included in the netlist.